STEM Council Mission

 David Lucchino, President and CEO, Frequency Therapeutics

-Rear Admiral Francis McDonald, President, MA Maritime Academy
+Rear Admiral Francis McDonald, President, Massachusetts Maritime Academy

 Jennifer Daloisio, CEO and Executive Director, MA Clean Energy Center